 Faculty & Staff Research

 While our collection supports freshman/sophomore level research, we provide support for faculty research through interlibrary loan.
 As part of the UW Colleges and UW System, you have access to a wide range of comprehensive databases (Lexis-Nexis, MLA, Web of Science...to name a few).
 Many of these databases offer full-text articles and can support advanced research.
-The complete list of databases, arranged alphabetically is available on the e-resources page of the UWC Libraries website.
+The complete list of databases, arranged alphabetically, is available here.

 Reserves and eReserves

 You may put items on reserve in the library for your students to use.
-This can include copies of old exams, articles, books, videos or anything else.
+This can include copies of old exams, articles, books, videos - even rock samples!
 Typically, items on reserve are used in the library or checked out for a short period of time.
-We can also help you prepare material (scan articles), for use in D2L, or host articles in our eReserves system.
+We can also help you prepare material (scan articles) for use in D2L, or host articles in our eReserves system.